vielmetti/commonplace/content/writing/how-many-publishable-words.md

 ---
 Here’s a thought experiment.
 Sit down in the morning with a cup of coffee and a list of topics.
-Work through them, one at a time, coming up with and writing down 500 words or so on each topic.
-How many topics do you get to over the course of the day, and how long does it take you to write 500 words that make sense?
-Assume for the sake of argument that there’s a typical number of distracting email, Twitter, and Facebook posts that you have to deal with.
-Each of the pieces that you are writing will need to contemplate a part of the net that might lead to its own distractions.
+Work through them, one at a time, writing 500 words on each topic.
+How many topics do you get to over the course of the day?
+Assume for the moment the typical number of online distractions.
+Each piece you are writing will have its own set of distractions from the net.

-I am always impressed by people who have the ability to sit down and crank out clean copy that is ready for publication.
-It’s not by any means easy to do this, and certainly every written work can be improved by judicious editing.
-I’m thinking more of the remarkable skill where you can type as fast as you can for a short burst and have the resulting words make sense, flow nicely, and be worth posting to the world.
+I am forever impressed by people who can sit down and crank out clean copy ready for publication.
+It’s not easy to do this, and every written work can be improved by judicious editing.
+A remarkable
+skill: typing as fast as you can and making sense when you do.

-The practice I get doing this has a lot to do with blogging, where I want to capture the moment and some momentarily interesting topic and put my mark on it.
-This is not writing a novel, and not writing a little piece of a 20-page or 400-page non-fiction work; rather, it’s somewhere between journalism and blogging.
-The work you are composing is temporarily interesting to a number of people in part because it has a good headline for Twitter and a body full of words that search engines like.
-You’ve written news, but it’s within the context of a blog, and because of that it’s perfectly acceptable to leave questions unanswered and stories unresolved.
-It’s what musician Michelle Shocked called the “incomplete image”, and perhaps you are waiting for someone with a longer deadline to write up the full story.
+Blogging was my outlet for this, to capture a moment and a topic of fleeting interest.
+This was not writing a novel, and not writing a little piece of a 20-page or 400-page non-fiction work.
+It’s what musician Michelle Shocked called the “incomplete image”.
+You may have to wait for the full story.

 I know from experience that I can put together 500 words in a sitting on one topic without taking a break and without needing to consult